-No traps shall be set before 8 a.m. on the first day of the season or either set or left set after 12 noon on the last day of the season.
+No traps shall be set before 8 a.m. on the first day of the season or either set or left set after noon on the last day of the season.

-All traps MUST be checked and tended daily.
+All traps must be checked and tended daily.

-Nonresidents must possess a valid Class E, XXJ, AAH or AAHJ license and a CS/LE stamp to trap.
+Nonresidents must possess a valid Class E, XXJ, AAH or AAHJ license and a CS/LE stamp, or Class E-L license to trap.